Higher-dimensional operators at finite-temperature affect gravitational-wave predictions: Introduction

 The primary goal of this work is to extend these investigations by providing a comprehensive study on the impact of higher-dimensional operators in the Abelian Higgs model.
-This simplified toy setup captures many key features of more complex gauge-Higgs theories and BSM scenarios, including the role of temporal gauge fields, the hierarchy between gauge and scalar modes, and radiative barrier formation.
+This simplified toy setup captures many key features of more complex gauge-Higgs theories and BSM scenarios, including the role of temporal gauge fields, the hierarchy between gauge and scalar modes, and radiative barrier formation, which result in a qualitatively similar infrared structure at high temperatures.
+These structural similarities make the Abelian Higgs model a useful proxy for studying cosmological phase transitions in generic gauge-Higgs theories.
 However, applications to more intricate BSM theories are beyond the scope of this article and are left for future work.

 Notably, \cite{Croon:2020cgk} found that even in the SM, the matching contribution to the Wilson coefficient of the sextic $(\phi^\dagger \phi)^3$ operator is gauge-dependent.
 This indicates that the chosen operator basis for the matching is incomplete.
 Similar gauge-dependence issues, related to the singlet-Higgs portal, have been reported in the singlet-extended SM~\cite{Schicho:2021gca}.
 Using the Abelian Higgs model as a case study, we explicitly demonstrate how to overcome such problems by employing field redefinitions to construct a minimal and fully gauge-invariant operator basis.
 This approach not only ensures the theoretical consistency of thermal EFTs but also clarifies the limitations of perturbative expansions in describing strong phase transitions.
 We emphasize that an incomplete operator basis can introduce gauge artifacts, leading to ambiguities in the computation of condensates and other thermodynamic quantities.
 These deficiencies may, in turn, propagate into uncertainties in predictions of the GW spectrum and other observables derived from the EFT.